 - Microfiber cloth — Use this to clean your piece before painting.

 - Screwdriver — Use to remove and replace hardware and pop open the paint cans.

-- Sander and sanding block — Most resources say you don’t need to sand before using chalk paint.
+- Sander and sanding block — Most resources say you don’t need to sand the wood before using chalk paint.
 We did because of the glossy surface and to give the dresser softer edges.